fantauzzi/census-classification/README.md

 ## Rubric

-Here below a traceability matrix that reports how the project has met each of the requirements, as set forth in Udacity's [project rubric](https://review.udacity.com/#!/rubrics/4875/view).
+Find in this section a traceability matrix that reports how the project meets each of the requirements, as set forth in Udacity's [project rubric](https://review.udacity.com/#!/rubrics/4875/view).

 ### Set up git with GitHub Actions